Semi-Parametric Sensitivity Analysis for Trials with Irregular and Informative Assessment Times: Introduction

-The paper is organized as follows.
-In Section \ref{sec:background}, we define notation, review existing methods, and introduce the Asthma Research for the Community (ARC) trial \cite{Apter}.
-We specify our models and sensitivity analysis framework in Section \ref{sec:model}.
-In Section \ref{sec:inference}, we develop influence function-based inference for our target parameters.
-In Section \ref{sec:alpha_range}, we describe our approach for constraining the range of assumptions to be included in a sensitivity analysis.
-We analyze the ARC trial in Section \ref{sec:analysis}.
-In Section \ref{sec:sims}, we evaluate our method in a realistic simulation study.
-Section \ref{sec:discussion} concludes with a discussion.
+The rest of the paper is organized as follows: in Section 2 we introduce notation and define explainable assessment.
+In Section 3 we present our sensitivity analysis framework and model assumptions.
+Section 4 details our estimation procedure.
+In Section 5 we discuss calibration of the sensitivity parameter.
+A re-analysis of the ARC study is provided in Section 6.
+A simulation study is presented in Section 7, and Section 8 concludes with a discussion.
+A tutorial illustrating implementation of our estimator on simulated data is provided in Appendix A.1.